kickinespresso/phx_gen_html_json/README.md

     mix phx.gen.json Blog Post posts title:string content:string --web Api --no-context and --no-schema

 This should have been removed and caused some issues with our `PhxGenHtmlJsonWeb.Api.PostControllerTest` test cases.
-This change reflects what was needed to fix those.
+The [8739c189b7c2a5d16e8fc9c047bdf65734beaa47](https://github.com/kickinespresso/phx_gen_html_json/commit/8739c189b7c2a5d16e8fc9c047bdf65734beaa47) change reflects what was needed to fix this issue.

 ## Starting